 My Google Map Recommendation

-On a map it doesn’t make sense because the longer route takes you completely on the other side of the island and around.
+On a map, it doesn’t make sense because the longer route takes you completely to the other side of the island and around.
 But don’t be fooled!
 It will save your life to avoid Maui’s road of death!

 Parking at Nakalele Blow Hole

-There are two parking lots for the Nakalele Blow Hole.
+There are two parking lots for the Nakalele Blow Hole in Maui.
 One is located on the upper side and is a better option if you do not want to hike.
 The parking at the other side of Nakalele is pretty limited.

 This is where we went because we were really looking forward to hiking.
 There are a few spots as you pull off the side of the road.
 We were able to secure a spot without any problems.